Search Library History Today Blog

 The 1851 legislation continued in force after Confederation in Ontario and Quebec under Chapter 86 of the Consolidated Statutes of Canada, 1859.
 The law was important because it fortified the concept that a "public library" could one that was accessible to all residents of a community, but not generally free because it required voluntary personal payments.
 This type of public library formation was readily accepted by the mid-19th century in British North America.
 The Act served as a guide for other provincial jurisdictions to formalize library development.
 Nova Scotia passed a similar law, ‘An Act Respecting Library Associations and Institutes,’ on 18 April 1872, as did British Columbia on 24 February 1871, ‘An Act Respecting Literary Societies and Mechanics’ Institutes.’
 Association Libraries would coexist into the Twentieth Century alongside Free Libraries--ones supported with municipal taxation and not requiring membership fees at the entrance point.

 The 1851 Act was 'enabling legislation' which became the basic foundation for general provincial public library acts in post-Confederation Canada.
 The 1851 law (and subsequent similar provincial acts) contained influential ideas about public libraries.
 It recognized that a public library would be available to persons through voluntary decisions, not mandated legal provisions.
 It established that libraries would be governed by local boards of trustees independent from control by municipal politicians, a ‘special purpose body’ in public administrative terminology.
 Further, it provided public recognition of libraries as incorporated bodies through public legislation, thereby creating the opportunity for provincial grants in the public interest that supplemented local fundraising efforts.
-Consequently, hundreds of library associations and mechanics' institutes were formed and continued in provincial legislation into the 20th century.
+Consequently, hundreds of library associations and mechanics' institutes were formed and continued in provincial legislation in many provinces into the 20th century.

 The re-quoted 1851 text follows: